 There’s more to treating a tongue tie than just releasing it, and this is where myofunctional therapy comes in.

 It’s very important to do myofunctional therapy exercises for at least two to three weeks before the frenectomy.
-This helps prepare for the procedure by strengthening the muscles of the tongue.
+This helps prepare for the procedure by strengthening the muscles of the tongue, which means less surgical complications and better healing after surgery.

 After the frenectomy, caring for the wound is also critical.
-The mouth and tongue are great at healing, so it’s possible that the tongue will reattach, meaning it will literally heal back down the way it was.
-So I meet with my patients immediately following the release to guide them through caring for the wound, and to teach them new gentle exercises.
-This allows the tissues to heal without reattaching and affecting the end result.
+The mouth and tongue heal rapidly so it’s possible that the tongue will reattach, meaning it will literally heal back down the way it was.
+We will meet with you immediately following the release to guide you through caring for the wound and show the new gentle exercises necessary to keep your range of motion gained from surgery.
+This allows the tissues to heal without restrictions and affecting the end result.

 What’s a Lip-Tie?